iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-06-08.md

 ### FOUL Pot {{DATE=2018-06-09; CAVE=FOUL Pot;}}

+Jack Hare, Celia and I headed to FOUL Pot, and I was told that its name was not what it seems.
+The dolphins, DKP and Rita, went down the sumps at Rowten Pot; Cecelia, Alex and Chris went down Rowten; David, Arun, Nick and Sandeep headed to Dale Head Pot; Andy, Jack Halliday, Jan, Rhys and Clare headed to Penyghent, and the latter two followed on the Friday the 13th Extension.
+The walk up to FOUL Pot was quite scenic with many birds, sheep and even rabbits.
+The cave starts with a free climb down that wasn't high enough to require SRT but was a good enough drop to instil the fear of falling.
+The crawl that followed was unpleasant and especially annoying with the tackle sack.
+Thankfully, a pitch came soon after and the path opened out.
+The description said not to trust the ladder that was there, but it seemed all right to me.
+We then saw a huge orange flowstone at the Octopus Hall, along with cool formations and a helictite growing out of a flowstone.

+The tight squeezes along the passage was awful.
+We couldn’t get through by shuffling sideways, but had to put one hand on the ground, the other hand up while dangling our legs sideways and pulling/kicking/shuffling over.
+My SRT kit kept getting in the way and it took me awhile to get through.
+It was worth it though, for the Man O War pitch that followed after was pretty magnificent (although care should be taken because rocks just fall off the wall), and the stalactites were really long and in pristine condition.
+After the last pitch, the passage progressively got muddier and when it didn’t seem like there was anything left to see, we turned around.

+On the way back, Celia and I took off our SRT kit and I went through those squeezes without much difficulty.
+When Jack said that we were done with the tight bits I was confused because I didn’t think we reached it yet.
+Removal of SRT kit is definitely recommended, since there is a long stretch of tight squeezes between the second and third pitch and makes the journey infinitely more pleasant.
+We worked together to get the tackle sacks across, which made it much easier to get through.
+There was a challenging climb that had no good foot holes or grips to get up, and Jack helped to support my foot.
+I do apologise for accidentally kicking mud in his face though.

+As we walked back, we concurred that it is a cave we’re glad to have gone into, but see no reason to visit it again anytime soon.
+I’m glad to have gone into the cave while it’s still in pristine condition, and help smooth out the passage for future cavers, in hope that the squeezes will gradually get less unpleasant.

+Back at the hut, it was the first time I saw Rhys tired, and he got people to touch his knees because they were significantly warmer than the rest of his legs (and that was true).
+David and Arun also seemed to have had fun at a dodgy traverse at Dale Head Pot.

+#### Yan Jin

 After Rhys' epic trip report above, you might find this one a little humdrum.
 But FOUL Pot (note the all caps) is a solid little cave, with entertaining variety, some good challenges and a well defined, satisfying end.

 I had had my wisdom tooth removed two days before, and was dosed up on lots of paracetamol and ibuprofen for the drive up.
 I had my heart set on Penyghent, but as the trips began to crystalise in the morning I realised I couldn't do an epic trip and it was necessary to provide an alternative lest we have seventeen people down a single, very wet cave.
 FOUL Pot has been on my radar even before Winter Tour, when Davey Dubz became obsessed with it (he didn't go this time for unknown reasons).
 The rigging guide gives very little away, but a well written description on the CNCC website made it seem very doable.
 Accompanied by Yan Jin and Celia, we strode across Fountains Fell, contouring above a limestone pavement until we found a low point to climb over the wall, and followed the dry streamway down to a fenced off sink.